-Microsoft has released new monthly cumulative updates for all supported operating systems.
-As usual, such updates do not bring with them any new features, but are aimed at fixing known bugs and eliminating vulnerabilities.
-Updates are already available in Windows Update.
+Microsoft has released monthly cumulative updates for all supported operating systems.
+Traditionally for Patch Tuesday, they do not bring anything new besides fixes.
+Updates are already live on Windows Update.